jeremytammik/tbc/a/2044_entitle_license.md

 Do you have to setup anything in the code to make it work?
 I assume the payment management will all be done by autodesk?
 I understand the problem with floating licenses and isn´t it also the case that monthly payment is not possible?

 I more and more like the idea of using the Autodesk ID for my purposes.
 The problem is in some companies the users don´t have Autodesk accounts, the Autodesk Licence works differently there.
 But I think that in general most Revit users have an Autodesk account and if not they should create one.
-I can check the active licenes for my plugins only once a month or even once a year, so the users are not forced to log in every day.
-I think this solution would be userfriendly enough?!
+I can check the active licenses for my plugins only once a month or even once a year, so the users are not forced to log in every day.
+I think this solution would be user-friendly enough.

-The only way to pypass my licensing system would be to just create a new Autodesk account every month to start a new 30 day trial.
-I could additinally create a machine identifier from the cpu/mainboard ids to check if someone is using 30 day trials repeatedly...
+The only way to bypass my licensing system would be to just create a new Autodesk account every month to start a new 30 day trial.
+I could additionally create a machine identifier from the cpu/mainboard ids to check if someone is using 30 day trials repeatedly...

 I can also implement floating licenses.
-Only disadvantage my self built solution has is that i have to manage payment manually by myself.
+Only disadvantage with my self-built solution is that I also have to manage payment manually myself.

 **Answer:**
 The response is long, so I decided to split it by topics: